padrino/padrino-web/source/blog/2013-01-10-hosting-our-first-padrino-meetup-in-san-francisco.md

 ---
+date: 2013-01-10
+author: Nathan
+email: nesquena@gmail.com
+categories: update
+tags: padrino meetup update
 title: Hosting our first Padrino meetup in San Francisco!
-date: 2013-01-10 22:21 UTC
-author: Nathan
 ---

 One of our core Padrino members [DAddYE](https://github.com/DAddYE) has moved to San Francisco recently and has joined as a developer at [Triggit](http://triggit.com).
 The Padrino core team has always been a very distributed team with each of us living in different places until recently.